Dining with a purpose

 Good thing the others we ordered were more normal, meaning with main ingredients we are familiar with, and pleasing.

-Before we left, I made sure I grabbed something from the souvenir shops.
-Got some wallets and notebooks upcycled from tires.
+Before leaving, I made sure to grab something from the souvenir shops — wallets and notebooks upcycled from tires.

 Sok San Street, Siem Reap